Rahul-Chhabra-27/IITM-Labs-Tasks/Gosubroutines-Channels-Lab/Readme.md

 ### Task
-You are given an array of links and your task is to iterate through the array of links and execute the HTTP GET request.
+You are given an array of links and your task is to iterate through the array of links and execute the HTTP GET request by using each link (Don't worry, HTTP GET Request code is present in the boilerplate code).

 The following conditions should satisfied.